VerdantFox/blog_posts/posts/0008_connect_4/connect_4.md

 ### At three depth level difference

-Here are the statistics for matchups where 🔵 blue had an AI 3 depth-settings higher than 🔴 red.
+Here are the statistics for matchups where 🔵 blue had an AI set 3 depth settings higher than 🔴 red.

 | Depth Settings | Red W-L-D  | Blue W-L-D | Win rate (of decisive) | P-score    | >50% at P=0.05 |
 |----------------|------------|------------|------------------------|------------|----------------|